 Shopper Christopher Vale told the Daily Record: “It’s just rubbing in the fact that England are playing in Brazil and Scotland didn’t qualify.”

 Probably reminds them of that penalty at Euro ’96 too.

-When a rendition of the song broke out among England fans during the Three Lions’ 1-0 victory over Paraguay at the Commerzbank Arena in Frankfurt Motty said:
+When a rendition of the song broke out among England fans during the national team’s 1-0 victory over Paraguay at the Commerzbank Arena in Frankfurt back in 2006 Motty said:

-The most bizarre incident came in 2010 though, when a re-recorded version of the song featuring Russell Brand and Robbie Williams reached a rather disappointing no.21.
+The most bizarre incident came in 2010, when a re-recorded version of the song featuring Russell Brand and Robbie Williams reached a rather disappointing no.21.

-It was made all the more galling for the fact that a re-released version of the originally reached no.10.
+It was made all the more galling for the fact that a re-released version of the original reached no.10 that very same summer.

-French teams are notorious for adopting rather odd songs to welcome their players on to the pitch.
+French teams are notorious for adopting odd songs to welcome their players on to the pitch.

 For example, for several years Paris Saint-Germain would walk on to the dulcet tones of Phil Collins’ 80s hit ‘Who Said I Would’.